wardeiling/Master-Thesis/README.md

 Contains all core scripts for running and analyzing the simulation study.

+* **`main-simulation-function-future-simul-part1.R`**
+  Modularized main script that executes the simulation across various design conditions for DGM 2, 3 and 4
-* **`main-simulation-function-future-simul.R`**
+* **`main-simulation-function-future-simul-part2.R`**
-  Modularized main script that executes the simulation across various design conditions.
+  Modularized main script that executes the simulation across various design conditions for DGM 1.

 * **`results-plotting.R`**
   Scripts used to produce the plots featured in the Results section of the manuscript.